AvePoint/cloud-api/docs/docs/services-and-features/elements/jobs/all-backup-jobs.md

 ## Request
-This section outlines the details on the HTTP method and endpoint used to retrieve your customer's job details for the backup services.
+This section outlines the details on the HTTP method and endpoint used to retrieve your customer's job details for backup services.
 | Method |Endpoint| Description |
 |-----------|--------|-------|
 | GET | `/partner/customers/{Id}/jobs` | Retrieves your customer's job details for backup services. |